mt-class/uiuc-2016/ling506_syllabus.md

 </table>

 Many of the lectures from this course were adapted (or stolen wholesale) from [Chris Dyer](http://www.cs.cmu.edu/~cdyer/), [Adam Lopez](http://www.cs.jhu.edu/~alopez/), [Matt Post](http://cs.jhu.edu/~post/), and [Chris Callison-Burch](http://www.cis.upenn.edu/~ccb).
 I am grateful to them for making their lecture materials available.

-        This web site and course content are derived from material originally created by Adam Lopez, Matt Post, and Chris Callison-Burch, which they have graciously made available under a Creative Commons Attribution 3.0 Unported License.
-All additions by Lane Schwartz may likewise be reproduced under the Creative Commons Attribution 3.0 Unported License.